cdig/reanimator/README.md

-# What is this?

-This app is an editor for electrical & hydraulic circuit diagrams.

-It has been designed for the needs of a particular client, so I make no promises about its usefulness to others!

-# User guide

-This user guide may not be up-to-date.
-However, it is/was accurate at the time of writing.

 ## Opening a project

 The app facilitates the drawing of circuit diagrams that contain arbitrary symbols and line segments.
 Therefore, these resources must be provided to the app before drawing can begin.
 The app is currently centered around a "project folder", which must contain a subfolder for each kind of resource: